Create an access review of Azure resource and Azure AD roles in PIM

 The need for access to privileged Azure resource and Azure AD roles by employees changes over time.
 To reduce the risk associated with stale role assignments, you should regularly review access.
 You can use Azure Active Directory (Azure AD) Privileged Identity Management (PIM) to create access reviews for privileged access to Azure resource and Azure AD roles.
 You can also configure recurring access reviews that occur automatically.
 This article describes how to create one or more access reviews.

 Using this feature requires an Azure AD Premium P2 license.
-To find the right license for your requirements, see Comparing generally available features of the Free, Office 365 Apps, and Premium editions.
+To find the right license for your requirements, see Compare generally available features of Azure AD.
 For more information about licenses for PIM, refer to License requirements to use Privileged Identity Management.

 To create access reviews for Azure resources, you must be assigned to the Owner or the User Access Administrator role for the Azure resources.
 To create access reviews for Azure AD roles, you must be assigned to the Global Administrator or the Privileged Role Administrator role.

 In public preview, you can scope an access review to service principals with access to Azure AD and Azure resource roles with an Azure Active Directory Premium P2 edition active in your tenant.
 After general availability, additional licenses might be required.

 Sign in to Azure portal as a user that is assigned to one of the prerequisite role(s).

 For Azure AD roles, select Azure AD roles under Privileged Identity Management.
 For Azure resources, select Azure resources under Privileged Identity Management.

 For Azure AD roles, select Azure AD roles again under Manage.
 For Azure resources, select the subscription you want to manage.